rammcodes/Dopefolio/README.md

 - One `.projects__row` for each project in your portfolio ( so for example, if you have 3 projects then you need 3 `.projects__row` one by one).

 - Inside each `projects__row`, there are 4 main elements.

   - Project Image located at `.projects__row-img` where you can add the URL for your project mockup/image.
 You can use websites like [Media Modifier](https://mediamodifier.com/) and [SmartMockups]('smartmockups.com') to generate mockups for free.
 Just make sure to crop the extra white space around your mockup so the mockups can look bigger and the size of mockup file will be less.

   - `.projects__row-content-title` is where you need to add your Project title.
   - `.projects__row-content-desc` is where you need to add a short 2-3 lines description about your project.
 As, there's going to be a separate page for each project so there you can add all the details for each project on the specific project page.
   - The Anchor tag ( **Case Study** button) on press will take you to the details page for each project.

 Currently, I have already added a separate for each project ( considering there are 3 projects ) the file names are `project-1.html`, `project-2.html` and `project-3.html`.
-If you like to add more projects then you can just create a new file for it and paste the same code that we have in `project-1.html` as the code is going to be same and the only thing that you need to change is the data inside each project file like the project title, description, image, etc.
+They all contain the same code only the project title, description and image will change.
+If you like to add more projects then you can just create a new file for it and paste the same code that we have in `project-1.html` as the code is going to be same and the only thing that you need to change is the data inside each project.

 ```html
 <!-- **** Projects Section of Homepage **** -->